What we use your information for

 We do not make your personal information available to companies for marketing purposes.
 Information is shared with other Council Departments and external organisations where necessary to deliver public functions; it is shared where the law allows and in order to maintain accuracy, detect fraud and protect public funds.
 For example;

-- her Majesty’s Court Service
+- Her Majesty’s Court Service

-- the Valuation Office Enforcement Agencies
+- Enforcement Agencies

-- all Pay
+- All Pay